 The main difference between CIF and CFR is that the seller is also responsible for purchasing and paying for insurance on the products provided in CIF, therefore, it’s necessary to master different incoterms since they are highly valued and it helps a lot if you put focus on the importance of incoterms.
 In the case of CIF, the sellers are responsible for all costs (including freight and insurance) until the shipment arrives at the destination port.
 At the same time, once it is delivered to the shipping company at the designated port, the risk is also transferred.

-To find more about CIF incoterm and the importance of incoterms for sellers, keep reading Cost, Insurance, and Freight (CIF).
+To find out more about CIF incoterm and the importance of incoterms for sellers, keep reading Cost, Insurance, and Freight (CIF).

 9. Delivered Duty Paid (DDP)